Senegal Facts & Statistics: Overview

 Senegal is the western-most point of the African continent.
 It is a former French colony and was a major center for slave trading through its Goree Island during the 17th and 18th centuries.
 Today, Senegal is a peaceful and democratic nation, with 58 percent of the total population under the age of 20.
-Like many developing countries, Senegal faces many challenges such as high unemployment, poor access to education particularly for girls, limited health care for mothers and children under 5, food shortages and lack of access to clean water.
+Like many developing countries, Senegal faces many challenges such as poverty, high unemployment, poor access to education particularly for girls, limited health care for mothers and children under 5, food shortages, malnutrition and lack of access to clean water.

 ChildFund has served children in Senegal since 1985.